-The Mary Baker Eddy Library awards fellowships to academic scholars and independent researchers for research in its collections, which center on the papers of Mary Baker Eddy and records documenting the history of the Christian Science movement.
-Relevant areas of research include the fields of women’s history, spirituality and health, religious studies, nineteenth-century history, cultural and social history, architecture, and journalism.
+The Mary Baker Eddy Library awards fellowships to academic scholars and independent researchers for research in its collections, centering on the papers of Mary Baker Eddy and records documenting the history of the Christian Science movement.
+Relevant areas of research include the fields of women’s history; spirituality and health; religious studies; nineteenth-century history; cultural and social history; architecture; and journalism.

-The Library’s research programs are designed to support original contributions to scholarship and help further research by established scholars, graduate students, and recent graduates just beginning their academic careers.
+The Library’s research programs are designed to support original contributions to scholarship.
+They help further research by established scholars, graduate students, and recent graduates just beginning their academic careers.

 Ph.D.
 Candidate in English, University of Connecticut at Storrs

 Ph.D.
 Candidate in English, University of Wisconsin at Milwaukee

 Anne Stiles, Ph.D.

 Ph.D.
 Candidate in Cultural Studies, University of California at Davis